Mitsubishi i-MiEV: Other countries

 In November 2010 Mitsubishi signed an agreement with the Singaporean government to introduce electric vehicles in the country.
 Mitsubishi will supply 25 i-MiEVs in 2011 to the Economic Development Board, the Energy Market Authority and the Land Transport Authority, which are part of a multi-agency EV task force.
 This agreement is part of a three-year US$20 million test program that will deploy charging infrastructure for electric vehicles and evaluate the cost benefits of EVs for future adoption.
-The delivery of the first batch of 10 i-MiEV electric cars is scheduled for May 2011.
+The delivery of the first batch of 10 i-MiEV electric cars was scheduled for May 2011.